 - forgetfulness, such as forgetting daily tasks or losing a train of thought

-Since brain fog is a symptom rather than a medical diagnosis in itself, there is no specific treatment for it.
-However, managing the anxiety, or the condition causing it, may help.
+Since brain fog is a symptom rather than a medical diagnosis, there is no specific treatment for it.
+However, managing the anxiety, or any condition causing it, may help.

-- medication, including anti-anxiety medication, antidepressants, or stimulants for ADHD
+- medications, including antianxiety medications, antidepressants, or stimulants for ADHD

 - psychotherapy to talk about anxiety and develop coping skills